Living with kidney disease

 Starting school or a new school year is an exciting time.
 Breakfast, snacks and lunch are important for all children at school.
 Break times are a fun time to spend with friends and enjoy eating together.
 Eating also helps keep energy levels up during the school day.
 There can be extra things to consider when planning meals and snacks for a child with chronic kidney disease at school.

-Planning in advance and communicating with teachers, catering staff and carers in school can help them enjoy eating and feel like they are included at break times.
+Planning in advance and communicating with teachers, catering staff and carers in school can help children enjoy eating and feel like they are included at break times.
 It may be helpful to plan whether school meals are eaten or packed lunches are brought into school.

 Menu options and nutritional information of meals is usually available from schools in advance.
 This information can be discussed with the dietitian.